 What is a trademark?

-These types of marks, including others not listed above, are what distinguishes your business from others.
-When you have a trademark, you are asking your customers to recognize your brand because of a specific symbol, color, writing, or picture.
+These types of marks, including others not listed above, are what distinguish your business from others.
+When you use your brand as a trademark, you are asking your customers to recognize your logo, symbol, name, or design as an indicator of your company’s product or services, and all the positive associations and goodwill that you have hopefully generated.

-While most businesses have some kind of trademark, many do not take the extra step to register the trademark with the United States Patent and Trademark Office (USPTO).
+In the U.S., most businesses generate some trademark rights simply by using their product name, logo, or design (referred to as common law trademark rights).
+However, many do not take the extra step to register the trademark with the United States Patent and Trademark Office (USPTO).
 Trademark registration demonstrates that the USPTO recognizes the registrant as the rightful owner of the trademark, unless a challenger proves otherwise, which can be difficult to do.
+A federal trademark registration with the USPTO has other benefits.
+These include giving your name nation-wide priority, stopping infringing products from being imported or sold on e-commerce sites, or even transferring of a domain name that infringes on your trademark rights.
+There are many other benefits, as described below.

-If someone uses your registered trademark, you will have a much easier time taking legal action to get them to stop.
-You can turn to the registration to help prove essential facts that may protect your rights if there is ever a question about who owns or used the mark first.
+If someone uses your registered trademark, you will have a much easier time taking legal action to stop the unauthorized use.
+You can turn to the registration to help prove essential facts, such as ownership or priority of use, which may protect your rights if there is ever a question about who owns the mark or used it first.

 Is it necessary to trademark your business name?

-As part of the registration process, you conduct a search for the business name or logo that you want to use for your business.
-You will conduct that search in the U.S. Patent and Trademark Office’s database of registered trademarks, which will tell you if there are other businesses using the same or similar marks.
+As part of the registration process, you should conduct a search for the trademark name or logo that you want to use for your business.
+You will conduct that search in the USPTO’s database of pending or registered trademarks, which will tell you if there are other businesses using the same or similar marks.
+To ensure that you uncover all potential obstacles to using your trademark, you should also do a general internet search for uses of the name for similar products or services.
+This will help identify common law uses of the name that may still pose a problem to your use of the mark, even if the name is not registered with the USPTO.

-The search process may seem tedious, but going through this extra step may help you avoid violating other registered trademarks.
+The search process may seem tedious, but going through this extra step may help you avoid violating other registered, pending, or common law trademarks.

-You keep others from profiting off of your trademark.
+2. You keep others from profiting off your trademark.

 Those who wrongfully use your business name, for example, can decrease your profits, harm your reputation, confuse your customers, and more.
 Taking legal action against these businesses can help you recover damages if you face any financial losses.
 It can also prevent future losses if you are able to stop others from continuing to use your business name as their own.

-When you register your trademark, you may acquire legal protection throughout the United States, not just in your jurisdiction.
+When you register your trademark with the USPTO, you may acquire legal protection throughout the United States, not just in your state.

 When should you trademark your business name?